apache/fineract/README.md

 License
 ============

 This project is licensed under Apache License Version 2.0.
-See <https://github.com/apache/incubator-fineract/blob/develop/LICENSE.md> for referece.
+See <https://github.com/apache/incubator-fineract/blob/develop/LICENSE.md> for reference.

 The Connector/J JDBC Driver client library from MariaDB.org, which is licensed under the LGPL, is used in development when running integration tests that use the Flyway library.
-That JDBC driver is however not included in and distributed with the Fineract product, and is not required to use the product.
+That JDBC driver is however not included in and distributed with the Fineract product and is not required to use the product.
 If you are developer and object to using the LGPL licensed Connector/J JDBC driver, simply do not run the integration tests that use the Flyway library.